 1. The Idea of Home is Fluid.

-“Where are you from?” is no longer a simple question.
-The idea of home is multidimensional.
+“Where are you from?” – Is no longer a simple question.
+As an ex-pat, the idea of home is multidimensional.

 2. You Separate Friends by Time Zones.